How to write a Scheme interpreter

 However, this implementation involves a recursive call (more specifically, a tail call)

-function.
+into the eval function.
 And for implementation language like C# or Python which doesn't

 support tail call optimization, that means if we evaluate a recursive function, the